Jerry LeVias

-Jerry LeVias (born September 5, 1946) is a former American football player.
-He played college football at Southern Methodist University (SMU).
-He played professionally in the American Football League (AFL) with the Houston Oilers and in the National Football League (NFL) with the Oilers and the San Diego Chargers.
-LeVias was the first African-American scholarship athlete and second African-American football player in the Southwest Conference.
+Jerry LeVias (born September 5, 1946) is an American former professional football player who was a wide receiver in the American Football League (AFL) and National Football League (NFL).
+He played college football for the SMU Mustangs.
+He played professionally in the AFL with the Houston Oilers and in the NFL with the Oilers and the San Diego Chargers.
+LeVias was the first African American scholarship athlete and second African American football player in the Southwest Conference.